-Materialise has a very large share of the 3D printing market.
-In fact, many other leading companies use their 3D printing software and technology.
-This makes them a great pure play for the 3D printing industry.
+Many other leading companies use its 3D printing software and technology, making it a great pure play for the 3D printing industry.

-Many analysts predict that these strong returns will continue over the next few years.
-As 3D printing becomes more mainstream, Materialise has a business model that could be extremely successful.
+As 3D printing becomes more mainstream, Materialise has a business model that could be highly successful.

 Align Technology (NASDAQ: ALGN)